 Strategic plans should recognise the changing nature of freight movements, particularly in the last-mile context.
-This includes adapting to heavy vehicle developments, and growing just-intime and on-demand delivery services.
+This includes adapting to heavy vehicle developments, changes in distribution facilities, and growing just-in-time and on-demand delivery services.
 Kerb space requirements of last-mile delivery need to be adequately considered when planning active transport spaces and beautification.
 Strategic plans should remain flexible to accommodate space and infrastructure needs of emerging technologies including small electric and/or automated vehicles and drones.